 The Charcot-Marie-Tooth Association first became aware of this data breach in early 2021.
 Shortly after, we attempted to resolve the matter directly with Ms. Susan Ruediger and CMT Research Foundation but were unable to do so.
 Unfortunately, the CMTA was forced to take legal action, which was underwritten by the CMTA board of directors.

-On March 29, 2021, a judge ruled in favor of the CMTA and ordered Ms. Susan Ruediger and CMTRF to return the donor database information.
-Following the court order, a forensics firm was hired to scrub CMTRF devices and platforms of the CMTA donor information and derivatives.
+On March 29, 2021, a judge ruled in favor of CMTA and ordered Ms. Susan Ruediger and CMTRF to return the donor database information.
+Following the court order, a forensics firm was hired to scrub CMTRF devices and platforms of CMTA’s donor information and derivatives.
 The forensics firm also confirmed the return or deletion of all information that was given to third party vendors.

 Gilles Bouchard